tidy-finance/website/docs/10_introduction.md

   </tr>
   <tr>
    <td style="text-align:right;"> 2022 </td>
-   <td style="text-align:right;"> -0.002 </td>
+   <td style="text-align:right;"> -0.005 </td>
    <td style="text-align:right;"> 0.016 </td>
    <td style="text-align:right;"> -0.027 </td>
    <td style="text-align:right;"> 0.025 </td>
   </tr>
 </tbody>
 </table>
+In case you wonder: the additional argument `.names = "{.fn}"` in `across()` determines how to name the output columns.
+The specification is rather flexible and allows to next to arbitrary column names which can be useful for reporting.

 ## Scale the analysis up: tidyverse-magic
-As a next step, we want to take the code from before and generalize it such that all the computations are performed for an arbitrary vector of tickers or even for all stocks that represent an index.
-Following tidy principles, it turns out to be actually quite easy to automate the download, generate the plot of the price time series and the table of summary statistics for an arbitrary number of assets.
+As a next step, we take the code from before and generalize it such that all the computations are performed for an arbitrary vector of tickers or even for all stocks that represent an index.
+Following tidy principles, it turns out to be quite easy to automate the download, generate the plot of the price time series and the table of summary statistics for an arbitrary number of assets.

-This is where the `tidyverse` magic starts: tidy data and a tidy workflow make it extremely easy to generalize the computations from before to as many assets you like.
+This is where the `tidyverse` magic starts: tidy data makes it extremely easy to generalize the computations from before to as many assets you like.
 The following code takes any vector of tickers, e.g., `ticker <- c("AAPL", "MMM", "BA")`, and automates the download as well as the plot of the price time series.
 At the end, we create the table of summary statistics for an arbitrary number of assets.

 Figure @ref(fig:prices) illustrates the time series of downloaded *adjusted* prices for each of the 30 constituents of the Dow Jones index.
 Make sure you understand every single line of code!
 (What is the purpose of `%>%`?
 What are the arguments of `aes()`?
 Which alternative *geoms* could you use to visualize the time series?
 Hint: if you do not know the answers try to change the code to see what difference your intervention causes).